 The Committee on Honorary Degrees invites you to identify people who would be good candidates for honorary degrees to be granted at the 2022 commencement or subsequent commencements.
 The purpose for awarding honorary degrees includes the following:

 - To recognize individuals who demonstrate extraordinary achievement over their entire scholarly or artistic careers or who have performed distinguished public service in their lifetime;

 - To recognize excellence in the scholarly fields of degrees awarded by the University as well as those that exemplify the history and mission of the University;

 - To honor those individuals whose lives and achievements are consistent with the qualities and values espoused by the University in order to provide examples of the University’s aspirations for its graduates;

-- To elevate the visibility and reputation of the University by honoring those individuals who are well-known and highly regarded in their field or in society as a whole.
+- To elevate the visibility and reputation of the University by honoring those individuals who are widely known and regarded in their field or in society as a whole.

-The Committee requests that candidates and their biographical information be submitted on the Honorary Degree Candidate Nomination Form.
+The committee asks that you submit candidates on the Honorary Degree Candidate Nomination Form, along with biographical information.
 Please keep in mind the need for confidentiality, as candidates should not be aware that they are being considered.

-The deadline for nominations is Friday, November 1, 2019.
-Please send the completed nomination form to Jennifer Johnson, Assistant to the Provost, at email@example.com, or to the University Committee on Honorary Degrees, Office of the Provost, 201 Mossman Building.
+The deadline for nominations is Friday, October 30, 2020.
+Please send the completed nomination form to Jennifer Johnson, Assistant to the Provost, at firstname.lastname@example.org or the University Committee on Honorary Degrees, Office of the Provost, 201 Mossman Building.